 In conclusion, this dissertation shows how a religious minority, in this case the Franciscan friars of Jerusalem, can circumvent the boundaries of restrictive legislation and affirm its identity in an alien religious context.
 It also demonstrates how rituals functioned as vehicles of cultural transmission between the Christian traditions of Rome and the Eastern Churches.

-1. Ritual encounters: Franciscans and Eastern Christians in an Islamic city (Embargo until 11 January 2019)
+1. Ritual encounters: Franciscans and Eastern Christians in an Islamic city (Embargo up to and including 11 January 2019)

-3. Franciscan processions in Jerusalem (Embargo until 11 January 2019)
+3. Franciscan processions in Jerusalem (Embargo up to and including 11 January 2019)

-4. Franciscan Via Crucis in late medieval Jerusalem (Embargo until 11 January 2019)
+4. Franciscan Via Crucis in late medieval Jerusalem (Embargo up to and including 11 January 2019)

-5. Ritual mimesis and the translatio Hierosolymae (Embargo until 11 January 2019)
+5. Ritual mimesis and the translatio Hierosolymae (Embargo up to and including 11 January 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.